Diagnosis and Assessment

 - Fasting blood glucose and/or glycated hemoglobin (A1c) (Grade D);

-- Serum total cholesterol, LDL, HDL, non-HDL cholesterol, and triglycerides (Grade D); lipids may be drawn fasting or non-fasting (Grade C) (revised recommendation);
+- Serum total cholesterol, low-density lipoprotein, high-density lipoprotein (HDL), non-HDL cholesterol, and triglycerides (Grade D); lipids may be drawn fasting or non-fasting (Grade C).

 - Standard 12-lead electrocardiography (Grade C).